mourjo/quick-meetings/readme.md

 ### Fix

-Not allowing the owner to reject their own meeting fixes the problem:
+Not allowing the owner to reject their own meeting fixes the problem (`./fix.sh`):

 ```
 git revert --no-commit 6910be3 && git reset HEAD